Architecture

 • ahriman.core.http package provides HTTP clients which can be used later by other classes.

 • ahriman.core.log is a log utils package.
-It includes logger loader class, custom HTTP based logger and some wrappers.
+It includes logger loader class, custom HTTP based logger, log context for injecting context variables into log records and some wrappers.

 • ahriman.core.report is a package with reporting triggers.
 Should not be called directly.